Best Sand Wedge for Bunkers

 cleveland smart sole s wedge 2023

 The Smart Sole makes bunkers fun.
-You read right, fun.
-Fried egg lies, plugged lies, wet sand, dry sand, fluffy sand, good swing bad swing the ball will get out.
+You can use it easily from fried egg lies, plugged lies, wet sand, dry sand, fluffy sand.

-And you can do all of it with a square face - no need to open it up and manipulate the club.
+You can play all of the shots with a square face - no need to open it up and manipulate the club.
 It does all the work for you.

 My experience